threefoldtech/terraform-provider-grid/docs/resources/network.md

 ### Required

 - `ip_range` (String) Network IP range (e.g. 10.1.2.0/16).
 Has to have a subnet mask of 16.
 - `name` (String) Network workloads Name.
 This has to be unique within the node.
-Must contain only lowercase alphanumeric and hyphens.
+Must contain only lowercase alphanumeric.
 - `nodes` (List of Number) List of node ids to add to the network.

 ### Optional